-January 5, 2011
+January 9, 2013

-Introduced by M. of A. KELLNER, GLICK, HOYT, PEOPLES-STOKES, O'DONNELL -- Multi-Sponsored by -- M. of A. BOYLE -- read once and referred to the Committee on Codes
+Introduced by M. of A. KELLNER, GLICK, PEOPLES-STOKES, O'DONNELL -- read once and referred to the Committee on Codes

 AN ACT to amend the criminal procedure law, in relation to instructions to the jury relating to certain defenses